erupt321/ruptchat/README.md

 	//rchat tab [tab name] (Change tab's without mouse input, goes to next tab if empty)

 	//rchat undock [tab name] (Opens a second dedicated chat window for that tab, off if empty)

+	//rchat snapback (When enabled the undocked window will follow your main window

 	//rchat battle_all (Toggle Battle Chat showing in the All tab)